XtroTheArctic/BindableProperties/README.md

 * Ability of binding a property to another property (Both privately and publicly),
 * Support for empty value,
 * Event based value retrieval instead of on-demand value retrieval(classical way) which becomes repetitive and leads to programming errors,
-* Mechanism of monitoring other properties (with different value types) for auto-rebindind,
+* Mechanism of monitoring other properties (with different value types) for auto-rebinding,
 * Optional two-way binding support.
 * Value coercing (including validation) support.